I grew up in Southern California and spent my early years adventuring in the Mohave Desert and playing in the waves of Zuma Beach.

 I began my scientific career at Loyola Marymount University, working as an undergraduate researcher in organic chemistry with Dr. Jeremy McCallum.
 There I studied Guanine-quadraplex formations, developing various syntheses and modeling molecular structures.

-In 2010, I spent the summer at Rutgers University for the Research in Ocean Sciences (RIOS) REU program.
+I spent the summer of 2010 at Rutgers University for the Research in Ocean Sciences (RIOS) REU program.
 Working with John Wilkin, I developed a project looking at the connections between sediment, optics, and productivity in the Delaware estuary.
 After just 10 weeks of working on this project, I found myself hooked on physical oceanography and knew I wanted to study it further.

-In January 2017, I did a short a postdoc at Scripps Institute of Oceanography working with Falk Feddersen and Sarah Giddings.
-There, I developed a numerical model of the Tijuana river estuary and inner-shelf to look at connectivity between the estuary and nearshore.
-That project was motivated by contaminant river plumes that impact beaches in Mexico and San Diego.
+After graduation, I headed back west for a short a postdoc at Scripps Institute of Oceanography working with Sarah Giddings and Falk Feddersen.
+There, I worked on the development of a numerical model of the Tijuana river estuary and southern California inner-shelf to look at connectivity between the estuary and nearshore.

-In September 2017, I started a postdoc at Oregon State University with Jim Lerczak and Jack Barth studying the shoreward propagation of non-linear internal waves (NLIWs) on the inner-shelf of central California.
-While we know that NLIWs play an important role in inner-shelf dynamics, there is uncertainty about their relative importance compared to other contributing mechanisms, such as wind and surface gravity waves.
-In this project, we use data from both shipboard surveys and a mooring array offshore of the California coastal town Oceano, just north of Point Sal, to evaluate how NLIWs impact inner-shelf circulation.
+In September 2017, I began a ONR-funded postdoc at Oregon State University with Jim Lerczak and Jack Barth studying the shoreward propagation of non-linear internal waves (NLIWs) on the inner-shelf of central California.
+In this project, we use data from shipboard surveys and a mooring array offshore of central California to evaluate how NLIWs evolve during shoaling and influence shelf stratification.